Vortex Viper HD 8x42 Review

 Clarity

-The Vortex Viper HD 8x42's high-definition glass really shines when it comes to clarity.
 This pair of binos provides a nearly crystal clear view.
-In fact, the Viper is almost as good as some of the multi-thousand-dollar models we tested, which is an exceptional benchmark for this tier of optics.
-Only one other similarly priced model was able to provide as clear a viewing experience.
+In fact, the Viper is nearly as good as some of the multi-thousand-dollar models we tested, which is an exceptional benchmark for its tier of optics.
+Only one other similarly priced model was able to provide almost as clear of a viewing experience.

 Brightness

 The Vortex Viper HD 8x42 has high-density glass, and the lenses are multi-coated with what Vortex calls their XR anti-reflective coating, which helps to reduce the scattering of light inside the binoculars.
 Vortex also incorporates a phase correction coating on the roof prism in combination with a dielectric coating.
 The result is a bright and clear viewing experience with great color accuracy and contrast.
-Only two multi-thousand dollar models with the same size objective lenses were able to gather more light than the Vipers.
+Only two multi-thousand dollar models with the same size objective lenses were able to gather and transmit more light than the Vipers.

 The exceptional light transmission achieved by this model should help hunters watch their quarry as they bed down in the evening light, and help acquire targets in the early morning light.
-Or it will give the nature watcher, or birder, the edge to achieve a more enjoyable viewing experience as the sun rises and sets, without spending thousands.
+Or it will give the nature watcher, or birder, the edge to achieve a more enjoyable viewing experience as the sun rises and sets without spending thousands.

 Comfort